singnet/nlp-services/named-entity-recognition/README.md

 ##### Avaliable methods of sentiment analysis:

-- Tagger - Taggning sentences.
-- Tokenizer - Tokenize sentences.
+- classify - Tokenize and Classify words or sentences.
-- Chunker - Chunk sentences.

-WIP = Work in Progress

 ## Deployment: